-

 The certificate should be available now in IIS Certificates.

-- Right click on the Certificate and then click on View.
+The Certificate is now available.
+We need to export the Certificate and also the Private Key File.- Right click on the Certificate and then click on View.

 - Click on Details Tab and then on "Copy to File".